Forced Marriage: Just The Facts

 Who to contact if you are at risk

 Raising a concern can be a scary thing to do, but there are ways that you can be protected.
-School holidays are often an ideal time for forced marriages to take place, as unfortunately a lot of the time an individual believes that they are going on a holiday and are not aware of what is going to happen if they are taken out of the country.
+School holidays are often a common time for forced marriages to take place, as an individual may believe they are going on a holiday and are not aware of what is going to happen when they are taken out of the country.

 If you or anyone you know think they are at risk of being forced into a marriage, it’s important that you tell a trusted adult such as a teacher, school nurse or GP as soon as possible.